thecodingdad/ha-xtool/docs/PROTOCOL.md

 #### Deployment caveats

-Common LAN-side reasons V2 discovery fails (HA + similar integrations):
+Common LAN-side reasons V2 discovery fails:

 - **Docker without `network_mode: host`** — multicast does not cross the bridge to a container.
 Either run HAOS / supervised, or expose